-Bassetti and Metler went to Lisbon first get organized, and Bassetti picked me up at the airport a week later when I arrived with a suitcase full of drawing supplies.
-Initially we stayed at the York House, a small inn in an historic former convent.
+Bassetti and Metler went to Lisbon first to get organized, and Bassetti picked me up at the airport a week later along with a suitcase full of drawing supplies.
+Initially we stayed at the York House, a small inn and historic former convent.
 After several weeks, Bassetti, Metler and his wife and son, and I were moved into a government apartment.
 We worked in a one-room office in the old embassy, a former apartment building, on Av.
 Duque de Loulé.
-An unexpected highlight was the administrative staff addressing us with the title “Architect," such as Architect Kirk.
+An unexpected perc was that the embassy staff addressed us with the title “Architect," such as Architect Kirk.

 Working in Lisbon with locals, we experienced Portugal much more intimately than we would have as simple tourists.
 Bassetti was in and out, meeting senior embassy officials, traveling, taking Portuguese lessons, and pursuing other activities.

 As explained previously, U.S. embassy properties are not under the jurisdiction of the local government.
 We met with local officials as a courtesy to inform them of the general project program, schedule, etc., but the project was not subject to land use or building codes, plan reviews, building permits, or local inspections.
 (It was the chance of a lifetime to say “Permits?
 We don’t need no stinkin’ permits!”)

 We never officially met with the ambassador or staff about the project, but we got to know them while working in an office in the old embassy.
 They helped with local knowledge about travel, restaurants, shopping, and even an embassy recipe book handed down by generations of embassy staff.